jlentink/assembla-merge-request-builder-plugin/README.md

 ## Copyright

-Copyright (c) 2016 Pavel Dotsulenko.
-See LICENSE for further details.
+Copyright (c) 2016 Assembla Inc. See LICENSE for further details.